comsys-lab/EONSim/README.md

 ```

 You can set other configurations (e.g., hardware, workload, dataset) in the `run_sim.sh` script.
+(We will provide a detailed guidline to set other configurations soon.)

 ## EONSim Overview (Work in Progress)
 The figure below shows an overview of EONSim.